-- Policy 14.C.1.
-Local trails should connect to regional and interstate trails, where feasible. - Action 14.C.1.a.
-Inventory and map all trails in Mono County. - Action 14.C.1.b.
-Meet with federal and state agencies to identify priority trail links. - Action 14.C.1.c.
-Seek partnerships and funding for and to develop and construct trail improvements, including trails on public lands. - Action 14.C.1.d.
-Investigate the feasibility of creating trails in utility corridors. - Action 14.C.1.e.
-Meet with other agencies to compare capital improvement programs and eliminate overlap of projects. - Policy 14.C.2.
-Encourage connections between trails and other transportation systems; e.g., public transit systems. - Policy 3: Develop countywide and community bike path systems in the Circulation Element.
+Policy 21.C.1.
+Local trails should connect to regional and interstate trails, where feasible.

+Action 21.C.1.a.
+Inventory and map all trails in Mono County.

+Action 21.C.1.b.
+Meet with federal and state agencies to identify priority trail links.

+Action 21.C.1.c.
+Seek partnerships and funding to develop and construct trail improvements, including trails on public lands.

+Action 21.C.1.d.
+Investigate the feasibility of creating trails in utility corridors.

+Action 21.C.1.e.
+Meet with other agencies to compare capital improvement programs and eliminate overlap of projects.

+Policy 21.C.2.
+Encourage connections between trails and other transportation systems; e.g., public transit systems.

-- Policy 14.C.3.
-When appropriate, major recreation destinations, such as lakes, ski areas or cultural resource areas, should have public transportation systems that serve them as an alternative to the private automobile. - Action 14.C.3.a.
+Policy 21.C.3.
+When appropriate, major recreation destinations, such as lakes, ski areas or cultural resource areas, should have public transportation systems that serve them as an alternative to the private automobile.

+Action 21.C.3.a.
 Development applications for major recreation projects shall address traffic impacts.
-The analysis shall include mitigation measures. - Policy 14.C.4.
-All communities should have trails and public transit services that link the community to adjacent recreation opportunities, where feasible. - Policy 14.C.5.
+The analysis shall include mitigation measures.

+Policy 21.C.4.
+All communities should have trails and public transit services that link the community to adjacent recreation opportunities, where feasible.

+Policy 21.C.5.
 Provide for public access from public roadways to navigable waterways through the subdivision process in a manner consistent with the Subdivision Map Act and other applicable laws.